-The availability of 78.3 percent of the total unit capacity in the northern end of the city, including 88.3 percent of lower-income unit potential, increases the opportunities for female-headed households currently experiencing overpayment and/or overcrowding to acquire affordable and adequately sized housing with access to resources to help prevent displacement.
-The identification of 11.7 percent of the lower-income unit capacity on the west side increases the opportunities for female-headed households with children to obtain housing in an area in proximity to educational facilities, commercial areas, and bus stops.
+The availability of 78.375.6 percent of the total unit capacity in the northern end of the city in block groups 5 and 6, including 88.385.7 percent of lower-income unit potential, increases the opportunities for female-headed households currently experiencing overpayment and/or overcrowding to acquire affordable and adequately sized housing with access to resources to help prevent displacement.
+The identification of 11.7 14.3 percent of the lower-income unit capacity on the southwest side in block group 4 increases the opportunities for female-headed households with children to obtain housing in an area in proximity to educational facilities, commercial areas, and bus stops.
 Additionally, moderate- and above moderate-income unit capacity will increase housing mobility opportunities for higher-income single, female-headed households, as well as all other household types, to find appropriate units within Firebaugh.
 Overall, female-headed households or other single-parent households of any economic status will have access to new housing opportunities, as will persons living alone, seniors, and lower-income families.